-During the review we received information on: the approach to skills development nationally, regionally and locally; our current occupational profile and skills base; barriers to employment; further education and skills reform; the role of DCC, key partners and business in supporting skills development and future skill priorities.
+During the review we received information on: the approach to skills development nationally, regionally and locally; our current occupational profile and skills base; barriers to employment; further education and skills reform; the role of DCC, key partners and business in supporting skills development and the future skill priorities for the county.
 The review group visited New College Durham, Infinite Learning and Development and South West Durham Training to see 'first hand' the quality of training provided.
-This review report proposes a number of recommendations which aim to build on the current partnership working to support local people into employment and meet the skill requirements of local business.
+This review report proposes a number of recommendations which aim to build on the current partnership working to support local people into employment and meet the current and future skill requirements of local business.